 How Will My EMT Experience Help Me Become an Emergency Dispatcher?

-Having EMT or paramedic experience can be an incredible asset for an emergency dispatcher.
-Knowledge of emergency medical procedures combined with field experience can be tremendously useful and advantageous to your career.
-Other benefits include:
+Having EMT or paramedic experience can be the perfect asset for becoming an emergency dispatcher.
+Firsthand knowledge of emergency medical procedures combined with valuable field experience can be helpful and advantageous to your career.
+Other benefits of your experience include:

-- Shift Experience – Dispatchers work similar shifts to EMTs and paramedics, including overnight and weekends.
+- Shift Experience – Dispatchers work similar shifts to EMTs and paramedics, sometimes including 12-hour shifts, overnights, and weekends.

-- Patient Care – Treating patients in the field as an EMT means better understanding how to communicate with patients over the phone as a dispatcher.
+- Patient Care – Treating patients in the field as an EMT helps create a better understanding of how to communicate with patients over the phone as a dispatcher.

-- Communication – Emergency dispatchers with EMT experience will know how to communicate effectively, using varying levels of medical terminology, when interacting with patients versus doctors and other first responders.
+- Communication – Emergency dispatchers with EMT experience know how to communicate effectively, using varying medical terminology combined with human understanding, when interacting with patients.

-- Organizational Skills – EMTs and paramedics have experience collecting patient information and triaging during emergency situations.
+- Organizational Skills – EMTs and paramedics have experience collecting patient information and triaging during emergencies.

-- Strong Stomach – EMTs and paramedics have proven experience in dealing with medical emergencies, and if they can handle injuries and illnesses in the field, they shouldn’t have any trouble dealing with them over the phone.
+- Strong Stomach – EMTs and paramedics have proven experience dealing with medical emergencies.
+If they can handle injuries and illnesses in the field, they will usually have no trouble dealing with them over the phone.

 Emergency Dispatcher Salary

 In 2021, emergency dispatchers earned an average of $47,000 per year (or $23 per hour), according to the Bureau of Labor Statistics.
 However, your experience, education, industry, and location affect your pay.